zhutianqi/ecs289G_proj/README.md

 cd [your destination direcoty in docker]
 ```

 Run the model.py, the current setting will generate MRR score of a predefined test with saved model and data.
-The output is teed into temp.txt
+The output is saved into temp.txt.
 To change to train mode, modify the test flag in main function of model.py.
-To test with different beam size or test number, change parameters in main function also
+To test with different beam size or different  test sequence number, change the parameters in main function also
 ```
 python -u model.py ../data/Train-BPE-txt -v ../data/Valid-BPE-txt | tee temp.txt
 ```